MITLibraries/browsertrix-harvester/README.md

 ## Development

 When performing web crawls, this application invokes browsertrix-crawler.
 While possible to install browsertrix-crawler on your local machine, this application is oriented around running as a Docker container where it is already installed.
-For this reason, the pipenv convenience command `harvester-dockerized` has been created.

 - To install with dev dependencies: `make install`
 - To update dependencies: `make update`
 - To run unit tests: `make test`
 - To lint the repo: `make lint`
+- To auto-fix lint issues: `make lint-fix`
+- To run security scanning: `make security`
 - Build local docker image: `make docker-build`
 - To run the app:
-  - Non-Dockerized: `pipenv run harvester --help`
+  - Non-Dockerized: `uv run harvester --help`
     - Works locally for many things but will throw error for actions that perform crawls
   - Dockerized: `make docker-shell`
-    - Shell into local container and run `pipenv run harvester --help`
+    - Shell into local container and run `harvester --help`

 ### Local Test Crawl
 ```shell